 1. Create Melodies that Listeners Remember

 If you have any hopes of making memorable music you need to learn a thing or two about writing melodies.
-To do this, it’s important to know what makes a melody memorable.
+To do this, it’s important to know what makes a melody catchy.

 Note: if you want to learn more about creating memorable melodies, read this post.